About the Foundation

 Throughout the various activities of the Foundation, the primary mission remains supporting the development of new full-length works of innovative contemporary professional American puppet theater, with a focus on excellence in puppet design, performance, and execution.
 Funding is awarded through an annual grant application cycle.
 With three categories of Artist Grants: Production, Workshop and Family, and Presenter’s Grants to New York City theaters presenting this work.
 Foundation grants can be used to support shows through various stages of development and presentation.
 The Foundation looks to support emerging American artists from a range of backgrounds, ethnicities, and geographic regions while continuing to support established artists working in active puppet theater communities and with organizations known for presenting excellent puppet theater.

-The Henson Foundation’s board is made up primarily of artists who are professional puppeteers and active members of the puppet theater community.
+The Henson Foundation’s board and staff are made up primarily of artists who are professional puppeteers and active members of the puppet theater community.
 During their two-year term, each board member uses their knowledge of the craft to carefully review all of the annual letters of intent and applications submitted by artists creating new and innovative works of puppetry.
-Grants Manager Amanda Card is also an active puppet artist.
 Officers of the Foundation are elected annually and remain on the board as long as they continue to serve as Officers.
 The Foundation is grateful for the service of all of our board members, past and present, and we are proud to support our community.